Fofight/Blender3DWorld/README.md

 [blmol](https://github.com/scotthartley/blmol):导入分子几何形状的脚本

+[BlenderCave](https://github.com/jgascon/BlenderCave): Blender Cave are some extensions to run Blender Game Engine in a multiscreen system (CAVE)

 [Selective-Unhide](https://github.com/RayMairlot/Selective-Unhide): Replaces the default unhide operator in blender with a menu, allowing selective unhiding.

 [Switch-Text-Block](https://github.com/RayMairlot/Switch-Text-Block):Addon for blender to change active text block with a shortcut